popphp/pop-kettle/README.md

 }
 ```

-Then by running the command:
+You can run the initial migration and create the `users` table by running the command:

 ```bash
 $ ./kettle migrate:run
 ```

-it will run the initial migration and create the `users` table.

 #### Seeding the database

 You can then seed the database with data in one of two ways.
 You can either place a